Walnut Pesto Pasta

 The trick to any good pesto is a high-quality extra virgin olive oil.
 Better yet, good quality olive oil that is added slowly into the food processor so that it’s properly emulsified.
 If you add the oil all at once, it will separate and not be thick and creamy like we want.

 This pasta is loaded with those fresh greens mentioned above, walnuts, and roasted tomatoes.
-Leave it as is or add your favorite protein like grilled chicken or fish to make it even more filling.
+Leave it as is or add your favorite protein like my chicken caprese or fish to make it even more filling.
 It’s perfect as an easy weeknight dinner, for meal-prep, and for a quick summertime lunch!

 Walnut Pesto Pasta (Ready in 35 minutes!)